mindspore-ai/docs/docs/lite/cloud_docs/source_en/mindir/runtime_python.md

 MindSpore Lite cloud-side inference is supported for running in Linux environment deployment only.
 Atlas 200/300/500 inference product, Atlas inference series, Atlas training series and CPU hardware backends are supported.

 > When using MindSpore Lite together with other third-party frameworks, please ensure that the import actions of other third-party frameworks are placed before `mindspore_lite.Model.build_from_file` and `mindspore_lite.ModelGroup.cal_max_size_of_workspace`, otherwise it may lead to unexpected issues.
+>
+> The Python inference interface supports bfloat16 input and output data types, which depends on the `ml_dtypes` library.
+See the [bfloat16 Inference](#bfloat16-inference) section for details.

 The following is an example of how to use the Python Cloud-side Inference Demo on a Linux X86 operating system and a CPU hardware platform, using Ubuntu as an example: